How much do walk-in tubs cost?

 - How much space do you have? – Standard walk-in tubs fit into the same area as a traditional tub, but bariatric or 2-person tubs require extra space.

-- How will the layout of the bathroom affect the choice of tub? – Will the bathroom counter or toilet block access to a left-side or right-side door?
+- Will the door open? – Will the bathroom counter or toilet block access to a left-side or right-side door?

-- How large is your water heater? – Depending on which type of walk-in tub you select, the tub likely holds more water than a traditional tub.
-You may need to upgrade to a larger capacity water heater.
+- How large is your water heater? – Walk-in tubs hold more water than a traditional tub and may require installing a larger water heater.

 - Which accessibility features do you need? – Will you need a larger door, wider seat, or wheelchair accessibility?